Academy-Soft-Intellect/Linux-Course/8.PartitionsAndLVM. Filesystems/info.md

   *  A backup copy of the GUID partition table is created by default at the end of the disk, which eliminates the single point of failuer that exists in MBR.
   *  2TB limit no longer exists.

+- Partprobe is a program that informs the operating system kernel of partition table changes, by requesting that the operating system re-read the partition table.